Originally published May 3, 2013, updated September 12, 2021

-Ezme is one of the most popular of all Turkish mezzes, and is found at almost all Turkish meals.
+Ezme is one of the most popular Turkish mezze and is found at almost all Turkish meals.
 It is a spicy and fresh accompaniment.
-Actually, this version is very spicy, so you could opt to tone it down a little depending on your taste – just cut down on the chillies or the red pepper flakes.
+Actually, this ezme recipe is very spicy, so you could opt to tone it down a little depending on your taste – just cut down on the chilies or the red pepper flakes.
 It seems a lot of work for such a small side dish, but I guarantee you will enjoy this little beauty!
-Ezme recipe:

 - 3 medium tomatoes

 - 2 large green peppers/chillies (depending how hot you like it)

 - 2 handfuls of fresh flat leaf parsley

 - 1 tbsp of red pepper flakes (again, amount can vary depending on how hot you want to make it)

 - Peel the tomatoes and remove the seeds.
 Dice very finely using a sharp knife.